Introduction

 Data flow

 The experiment runs entirely in the browser.
-When a Save node executes it sends a JSON payload to /api/results containing a header object (experiment name and participant ID) and a trials array with one object per recorded row.
+When it ends, all recorded rows are sent to /api/results as a JSON payload with a header object (experiment name and participant ID) and a trials array.

 Statuses